enthought/mayavi/docs/source/mayavi/mlab.rst

     attributes of the objects returned by the mlab functions.
 These objects are very rich, as they are built from VTK objects.
-It can be hard to find the right attribute to modify when exploring them, or in the VTK documentation.
-The following chapter shows how to go from a modification made interactively in a dialog, to the corresponding lines of code.
+It can be hard to find the right attribute to modify when exploring them, or in the VTK documentation, thus using the interactive dialog and recording to a script, as described in :ref:`recording-python-script` is the prefered way of tweaking a visualization.
 ____

 ..
 [1] Toussaint, V.; Carriere, P. & Raynal, F. A numerical Eulerian